Insulin: The Canadian discovery that has saved millions of lives

 CARRIE COCKBURN/THE GLOBE AND MAIL, SOURCE: THE SCIENTIST

-People with type 1 diabetes have a total lack of
+People with Type 1 diabetes have a total lack of

 insulin.
 Without insulin, cells cannot absorb